frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

   - [ ] create 'x' bars chord progression randomize button with fancy blooms and then plays the progression

   - [ ] allow user to reroll any of the chords in the new progression without affecting the others

+- [ ] optimizing

+  - [ ] don't re-calculate the pitch array each click event